Benjamin Harrison Biography

 In 1856, Harrison joined the fledgling Republican Party, and voters elected him as the Indianapolis City Attorney in 1857.
 Two years later, he established a legal practice with William Wallace known as Wallace & Harrison.
 In 1860, the partnership dissolved when Wallace and Harrison were each elected to public office.
 While serving as the reporter (the official responsible for publishing the decisions of a court) of the Indiana Supreme Court, Harrison partnered with William Fishback to establish a new firm named Fishback & Harrison.
 During the 1860 presidential election, Harrison campaigned actively for the Republican candidate and eventual winner Abraham Lincoln.

-On April 12, 1861, artillery units from the newly formed army of the Confederate States of America began shelling Fort Sumter, in Charleston Harbor, South Carolina, touching off the American Civil War.
+On April 12, 1861, South Carolina artillery batteries began shelling Fort Sumter, in Charleston Harbor, South Carolina, touching off the American Civil War.
 Freshly inaugurated President Abraham Lincoln responded by calling on all state governors to send troops for the formation of a temporary force of 75,000 soldiers to suppress the rebellion.
 When what many expected to be a short conflict extended into a second year, Lincoln called for an additional 300,000 troops in July 1862.

 Harrison received his first taste of combat on September 30, 1862, leading a surprise raid against a Rebel cavalry force near Russellville, Kentucky near the Tennessee border.
 Losing only one soldier, Harrison’s men killed or wounded thirty-five Confederates, took ten prisoners, and captured approximately forty horses.